thomas051083/psd-psw/_events/learning-journeys-3(14-20Jul).md

     <td>
       <b>Student Services & Visitors Centre Transformation Journey</b>
       <br>18 July (Thur), 10.00am - 11.30am
-      <br>Find out more about Ngee Ann Polytechnicon how they have leveraged digital technologies to transform the students' and visitors' service experience.
+      <br>Find out more about Ngee Ann Polytechnicon on how they have leveraged digital technologies to transform the students' and visitors' service experience.
       <br><a href="/events/learning-journeys/event-details/LJ_NASS&VCTJ">Click here to find out more.</a>
     </td>
   </tr>